CHoudrouge4/SNNAHDD/README.md

 The result of this project is documented in the following [document.](https://choudrouge4.github.io/pdfs/snnahdd.pdf)

-NOTICE: That the purpose of this project is educational.
+NOTICE: The purpose of this project is educational.
 The corresponded library for the above-mentioned paper can be found [here.](https://github.com/mariusmuja/flann)